Languages of South Asia at SOAS: Tamil

 The Dravidian languages are spoken across south India and are linguistically distinct from the Indo-Aryan languages spoken elsewhere in the subcontinent.
-Today, Tamil is spoken by approximately 60 million people, primarily in the Indian state of Tamil Nadu and in Sri Lanka, but also in Singapore, Malaysia and wherever Tamils have migrated, including the UK.
+Today, Tamil is spoken by over 75 million people, primarily in the Indian state of Tamil Nadu and in Sri Lanka, but also in Singapore, Malaysia and wherever Tamils have migrated, including the UK.

 - G. L. Hart and Kausalya Hart, Tamil for beginners (2 parts), Berkeley 1992.

 - A.K.
 Ramanujan, Poems of love and war, New York 1985.